 It can be challenging to find fun ways to build fine motor skills but most kids will enjoy sewing for fun.
-This activity can be made using recycled materials which makes it even better.
-You can also recycle the project itself by pulling out the threads and re-use the burlap canvas.
+This activity can be made with recycled materials which always makes our hearts happy and provides another lesson in ecology for the kids.
+You can also recycle the project itself by pulling out the threads and reuse the burlap canvas.

 One summer day when we had lots of time, I found a nice piece of burlap in my craft supplies.
-It seemed like a nice day to sit outside and sew.
+It seemed like a nice day for the kids to sit outside and sew.
+So I took all the materials outside and invited them to start Sewing for Fun.
 I was actually a little surprised by how long this activity held their attention.

-Not only do hand sewing skills develop finger dexterity and the development of fine motor skills they also develop pre-reading skills.
-The motion that the eyes have when they are looking while sewing is visual tracking; a critical skill for reading fluency.
+Hand sewing skills not only helps to develop finger dexterity and the development of fine motor skills, they also develop pre-reading skills.
+The motion that the eyes have when they are looking at the needle and thread while sewing is visual tracking; a critical skill for reading fluency.

 There are many ways that you can enjoy this activity: as a simple sewing project, a way to practice letters or even as a cooperative game!